-30 Facts About The Olympics
+30 Incredible Facts About the Olympics

-Every 4 years nations across the world become riled up and suddenly develop a huge sense of patriotism, why?
+Every four years, nations across the world become riled up and suddenly develop a huge sense of patriotism.
+But why?
+What causes this feeling?
+Well, it’s the Olympic Games.

 These events show who’s at the top of their field and proudly allow these winners to parade around with a metallic disk emblazoning their chest.

-Here we’re going to look at 30 facts about this wonderful and downright mind-blowing experience that we all relish and miss during the other 3 years!
+Here, we’re going to look at 30 facts about this wonderful and downright mind-blowing experience that we all relish and miss during the other 3 years!

-(Yes I know there are 2 games and they run every 2 years but none the less!)
+(Yes, I know there are 2 games, and they run every 2 years, but nonetheless!)

-In 1924 in Chamonix, France, the first winter games were held.
+In 1924, in Chamonix, France, the first winter games were held.

 1912 saw the last Olympic gold medals made entirely out of gold.